openvinotoolkit/model_server/docs/accelerators.md

 To start the server with Neural Compute Stick use either of the two options:

-1. More securely, without the docker privileged mode and mounting only the usb devices.
+1. Recommended, without the docker privileged mode and mounting only the usb devices.

 @sphinxdirective
 .. code-block:: sh